DataDog/documentation/content/en/integrations/vmware_tanzu_application_service.md

 For Agent version 6.12 or greater, when using a [proxy configuration](/agent/logs/proxy/) with the buildpack, a verification is made to check if the connection can be established.
 Log collection is started depending on the result of this test.

-If the connection fails to be established and the log collection is not started, an event like the one below is sent to your Datadog event explorer.
+If the connection fails to establish and log collection does not start, an event like this appears in the [Events Explorer][34].
 Set up a monitor to track these events and be notified when a misconfigured Buildpack is deployed:

 {{< img src="integrations/cloud_foundry/logs_misconfigured_proxy.png" alt="An event in Datadog with the title Log endpoint cannot be reached - Log collection not started and a message stating that a TCP connection could not be established"  >}}